clo4/lethargy/README.md

 [None, None]
 ```

-No mutation will occur if there's an error.
+If there are fewer arguments than expected, `lethargy.ArgsError` will be raised and no mutation will occur.
 Lethargy has clear and readable error messages.

 ```python
 >>> args = ["-z", "bad"]